georgefikri/ReactJS-FetchingData/README.md

 # React JS : Fetching Data From API
 - fetching data from API using "Fetch"
-- Handeling if the data is not yet received from the API display the word Loading
+- Handeling if the data is not yet received from the API display the word "Loading"

 ### API Source
 [JSON PlaceHolder](https://jsonplaceholder.typicode.com/users)